 During calendar 2021, our Board of Directors approved an upgrade to our current ERP system and implementation efforts began shortly thereafter.
-The ERP system went live at Sunset West in December 2022 and is expected to go-live in our legacy Hooker divisions in fiscal 2024, with the Home Meridian segment following afterwards.
+The ERP system went live at Sunset West in December 2022 and in the legacy Hooker divisions in early September 2023.
+We expect it to go live in the Home Meridian segment in fiscal 2026.
 To complete the ERP system implementation as anticipated, we will be required to expend significant financial and human resources.
-We anticipate spending approximately \$4.0 million in fiscal 2024, with a significant amount of time invested by our associates.
+We anticipate spending approximately \$4.0 million in fiscal 2025, with a significant amount of time invested by our associates.